zuhlke/engineering-posts/css-vars-dark-mode.md

 Sass has various helper functions to adjust color values which currently is not possible with CSS.
 What we were mostly missing were functions like: `darken()` or `lighten()`.
-Right now we were able to work around this by having a few more variables holding these variables.
+Right now we were able to work around this by having a few more variables holding these adapted color values.

 In the future we should have this functionality (and much more) in CSS described very well [in this blog post](https://blog.jim-nielsen.com/2021/css-relative-colors/)